fadonmez/fadonmez/README.md

 - 👋 Hi, I’m @fatihsofts
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and mobile app development
 - 🌱 I’m currently learning javascript and flutter
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on web development and mobile app development
 - 📫 How to reach me ?
 You can send me an e-mail.
 My address is fatihdonmezbusiness@outlook.com

 <!---